U.S. Route 206: Sussex County

 After the International Drive interchange, US 206 crosses the Musconetcong River and enters Stanhope, Sussex County.
 Immediately following the river crossing, the freeway merges with the northern terminus of Route 183 at an interchange on the border between Byram Township to the west and Stanhope to the east.
-Past Route 183, US 206 continues north as a four-lane divided surface road past development, fully entering Stanhope again before crossing into Byram Township.
+Past Route 183, US 206 continues north as a four-lane arterial road past development, fully entering Stanhope again before crossing into Byram Township.
 Upon entering Byram Township, the route becomes a two-lane undivided road.
 Upon turning northwest, the surroundings become more forested as US 206 crosses a mountain, with the northbound direction gaining a second lane for a distance.
 There are a few businesses along the road as it runs north past wooded areas near Cranberry Lake and Panther Lake.
 The route continues into Andover, where it becomes Main Street and passes under the abandoned Lackawanna Cut-Off.
 US 206 forms a brief concurrency with CR 517 in the commercial downtown area.
 Past CR 517, US 206 bends northwest and enters Andover Township.
 Here, the road runs back into forested areas, passing by Whites Pond and running near Kittatinny Valley State Park.
 After a curve to the north, the route enters a mix of development and rural areas, passing to the west of Newton Airport prior to entering Newton.

 In Newton, the road is known as Main Street and is lined by homes as it turns north.
 Upon reaching the downtown area, US 206 meets Route 94 and CR 519 at the Park Place square.
-At this point, US 206 forms a concurrency with Route 94/CR 519, and all three routes run concurrent north on four-lane undivided Water Street for a short distance.
+At this point, US 206 forms a concurrency with Route 94/CR 519, and all three routes run concurrently north on four-lane undivided Water Street for a short distance.
 CR 519 splits from the road by turning north on Mill Street while US 206 and Route 94 continue north as a three-lane road with a center left-turn lane, crossing Paulins Kill before coming to a shopping district as the road leaves Newton for Hampton Township.
 The road narrows back to two lanes and heads into areas of farmland, becoming Hampton House Road.
 Route 94 splits from US 206 by making a right turn to continue east.
 After this intersection, US 206 turns northeast and enters Frankford Township.
-After crossing the Paulins Kill, Route 15 and CR 565 end at a traffic light with US 206, with the route making a turn to the northwest on an unnamed road.
+After crossing the Paulins Kill, Route 15 and CR 565 end at a traffic light with US 206; the route makes a turn to the northwest on an unnamed road.